-When my friend Rachel passed along the news that IKEA was bringing back the pop up shop in downtown Toronto, and this time the focus would be on food, I was beyond excited!
+When my friend Rachel passed along the news that IKEA was bringing back the pop up shop in downtown Toronto and this time the focus would be on food and nature, I was beyond excited!
 Despite the struggle of mastering the assembly of IKEA furniture, I'm the biggest fan of IKEA.
-In fact, I often used to stop by to pick up some coffee, dinner and frozen yogurt from there when I lived nearby.
+In fact, I often used to stop by there to pick up some coffee, dinner and frozen yogurt when I lived nearby.

-Back to today's topic though: IKEA Play Cafe.
-With a fun game around every corner, I can definitely see where the name of this pop up shop came from.
-Rachel and I totally rocked the Kitchen Dance game, which is basically an IKEA'd version of Dance Dance Revolution - ahhh-mazing!
+With a fun game around every corner, I can definitely see where the name of this pop up shop — IKEA Play Café — came from.
+Rachel and I totally rocked the Kitchen Dance game, which is basically an IKEA'd version of Dance Dance Revolution.
+It was so much fun!

 As soon as you entered the pop up shop, you were given a wooden spoon that you could tap on your favourite products to build a personalized wishlist that you could then pick up at the cash register.
 If I didn't have to carry these items with me through the city, my list probably would have gotten a bit out of hand.
 I mean, look how cute the tiny turquoise pot is!!

-This nature-inspired hangout spot looked super cozy, and I could imagine spending a good chunk of time settled in here with a good book if this was in my own home.
+This nature-inspired hangout spot looked super cozy, and I could imagine spending a good amount of time settled in here with a good book if this was in my own home.

 Side note: you can't go wrong with a good set of pots and pans!
 This wall of cookware goodies was very tempting.

-FOOD.
-Now, we're really talking.
+Now, onto the food part of our tour.
 I love that IKEA is never afraid to try new things and step outside the box for ideas.
-They had a cafe section, where you could grab your favourite meatballs (regular, chicken or veggie) and load them up with toppings and sauce!
+They had a café section, where you could grab your favourite meatballs (regular, chicken or veggie) and load them up with toppings and sauce!

-Did you stop by the IKEA Play Cafe?
+Did you stop by the IKEA Play Café?
 What was your favourite part about it?
-What combo did you grab at the cafe?
+What combo did you grab to eat?